-My theme for this week’s blogging marathon #57 is cooking Food52 contest winning recipes.
+My theme for this week's blogging marathon #57 is cooking Food52 contest winning recipes.
 I need only three recipes but I have already cooked four recipes & have bookmarked few more ?.
-I also own Food52 cookbook & have made this from the book.
+I also own Food52 cookbook & have made zucchini cookies from the book.
 Thanks, Mir for suggesting this theme.

 Excuse the picture quality of the pictures.
 It was almost 5:30 pm and there was little natural light in the room.
 I am already dreading the time change in couple of weeks when daylight saving time ends, specially clicking for the blog.
 I guess I will figure out a way as I always do that time of the year 🙁

 I love cauliflower in any form; grilled, sautéed & in curries, unlike husband you likes it only in shorva.
 When I saw roasted cauliflower recipe on Food52 contest winning recipes page, I immediately bookmarked the recipe.
 Since husband was not going to eat, I made ½ the recipe.
 It was my side dish Thursday night & my yesterday’s breakfast.
 This roast is mildly spiced and tasted great with herbed panko bread (gremolata bread).
 I have two more roasted/grilled cauliflower recipes to try, not from Food52 though.
 I hope I will bake those soon, with a non cauliflower enthusiastic person at home!

 - 1 medium - large Head of Cauliflower